Andy led the Lanes emergency team, working on behalf of Thames Water, that first responded to the discovery of the Islington concreteberg.

 Lanes Utilities Regional Manager Leigh Friend once wanted to be a firefighter.
 Now he leads a team of 115 people, dealing with potentially hazardous situations of a different kind – and he is just 28.

-Leigh is in charge of Lanes Utilities’ South East Region, which provides highly-responsive 24/7 maintenance support for Thames Water’s wastewater network services (WNS) across South East London, Kent, Surrey, and Sussex.
+Leigh is the regional manager in charge of Lanes Utilities’ South East Region, which provides highly-responsive 24/7 maintenance support for Thames Water’s wastewater network services (WNS) across South East London, Kent, Surrey, and Sussex.
 In the four and a half years since he joined the operation, he has risen from being an assistant CCTV drainage survey technician to heading up a sewer and drain maintenance team that turns over £20 million.

 Lanes Utilities, part of Lanes Group plc, is Thames Water’s sole WNS maintenance partner, carrying out more than 1,100 jobs a day to keep sewers and drains flowing for 15 million wastewater customers.